ghost160111/JavaScript/1_Home/02_fundamentals/3_data_types/README.md

 - Complex
     - object

+> Basically, symbol is available from ES15, and bigint is available from ES20

 ```js
 let counter = 120;  // counter is a number
 counter = false;    // counter is now a boolean